Blaksmith/DiceBotScripts/README.md

 # DiceBotScripts
-Misc scripts I have written for DiceBot
+Misc scripts I have written or modified for DiceBot

 Faucetors-idea.lua
 	Martingale type, which ignores the first X amount of losses before starting to do a martingale.